TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-backuprestore.md

 ### **Data backup retention**
 Azure Cosmos DB automatically takes a backup of your database every 4 hours and at any point of time, only the latest 2 backups are stored.
 However, if the container or database is deleted, Azure Cosmos DB retains the existing snapshots of a given container or database for 30 days.
 <br>We do have the option to increase the backups retention duration to help you customize.
-<br>There are some limits for the backups:
+There are some limits for the backups:
 * Backup can not be retained for more than 30 days
 * The number of backups can not be more than 25 at the same time
 * The minimum backup interval is 1 hour

 ### **Performing a restore**
 Microsoft can only do a copy of a Cosmos DB account within the same subscription and resource group.
 It is not possible to restore the database to a new subscription.
-If you need a copy of your data in a new subscription, please use the [Cosmos DB Data Migration tool](https://azure.microsoft.com/updates/documentdb-data-migration-tool/)
+If you need a copy of your data in a new subscription, please use the [Cosmos DB Data Migration tool](https://azure.microsoft.com/updates/documentdb-data-migration-tool/).

 The restore process always creates a new Azure Cosmos account to hold the restored data.
 The name of the new account, if not specified, will have the format <Azure_Cosmos_account_original_name>-restored1.
 The last digit is incremented if multiple restores are attempted.
 You can not restore data to a pre-created Azure Cosmos account.